intel/neural-compressor/examples/tensorflow/image_recognition/tensorflow_models/quantization/ptq/README.md

 ============

 This document list steps of reproducing Intel Optimized TensorFlow image recognition models tuning results via Neural Compressor.
+This example can run on Intel CPUs and GPUs.

 > **Note**:
 > Most of those models are both supported in Intel optimized TF 1.15.x and Intel optimized TF 2.x.